HuySora/Unity-Style-Guide/README.md

 * Constant Fields
 * Static Fields (Alphabetized and grouped into sections like instance field)
 * Delegates, Events
+* SerializeField (Inspector Exposed)
 * Properties
 * Constructors, Injection Method
 * MonoBehaviour Callbacks (Awake, OnEnable, OnDisable, OnDestroy)
 * Methods
 * Types

-Within each of these groups order by access:
+Within each of these groups order by access (except for property and it backing field which will grouped next to each other)
 * public
 * internal
 * protected
 * private

 ```cs
 namespace UnityCodingStyle {
     using System;